dqops/dqo/docs/checks/column/strings/string-min-length.md

 ## **daily string min length**

 **Check description**
-Verifies that the length of string in a column does not exceed the minimum accepted length.
+Verifies that the length of string in a column does not fall below the minimum accepted length.
 Stores the most recent row count for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|